+Legislation has also opened up an opportunity for municipalities and traditional councils to achieve cooperative governance.
 Traditional councils have been given a strong voice in development matters and may now enter into partnerships and service-delivery agreements with government in all spheres.

 The National Khoisan Council aims to unite the Khoisan communities and create a platform through which they can raise issues affecting them as a group of communities.
 The most important issue is the statutory recognition and inclusion of the Khoisan people in formal government structures.

 The Constitution mandates the establishment of houses of traditional leaders by means of either provincial or national legislation.

 The NHTL was established in terms of the then National House of Traditional Leaders Act, 1997 (Act 10 of 1997).
 Its objectives and functions are to promote the role of traditional leadership within a democratic constitutional dispensation, enhance unity and understanding among traditional communities and advise national government.
 Provincial houses of traditional leaders were established in all six provinces that have traditional leaders.

 The national and provincial houses of traditional leaders enhance the cooperative relationships within national and provincial government, while the establishment of local houses of traditional leaders deepens and cements the relationship between municipalities and traditional leaders on customary law and development initiatives.